BenasB/bx2cloud/docs/docs/api/installation.md

 ### Requirements

 - The API supports running only on Linux, since most of the functionality depends on it (such as linux namespaces or networking).
+Linux specific requirements include:
+  - iptables
 - It also requires root privileges (to create linux namespaces, set up network routes, enable certain sysctl options).

 ## 1. Binary download